Stoicism · ~50 - 135 AD

 Daily Stoic Practice

 Philosophy is not theory.
 It is training.
 Epictetus demanded daily exercises: morning reflection on what you can control, evening review of how you responded, and constant watchfulness over your own reactions throughout the day.
 He treated the mind like a muscle that atrophies without use.
+This is trainable, and it has been measured.
+In Modern Stoicism's 2018 Stoic Week study, analyzed by psychotherapist Tim LeBon, 852 participants reported a 12% rise in life satisfaction and a 14% drop in negative emotions after seven days of exercises like these.

 Freedom Through Acceptance